Edit Dockerfile for Your Linux Environment

 The following sample Dockerfile has been customized to specify credentials for dummy user John Smith while installing Cache Server edition for NCache Enterprise Linux.
 It then executes a custom script to activate licensing for NCache using the activate.sh script, once installation has been completed.

 # Setting base image for NCache.
-FROM microsoft/dotnet:2.2-runtime # Setting the enviornment variable so the NCache install script knows that it's running inside a container.
+FROM mcr.microsoft.com/dotnet/core/runtime:3.0 # Setting the enviornment variable so the NCache install script knows that it's running inside a container.
 ENV container ncachedocker # Setting work directory to copy setups and resources for configuring NCache.
-WORKDIR /app # Make sure that the 2 folders ("resources" and "setup") exist in the same directory as the Dockerfile. # Make sure that "ipbinding.sh" script resides in the "resources" folder. # Make sure that "startup.sh" script resides in the "resources" folder. # Make sure that "installncache.sh" script resides in the "setup" folder. # Make sure that NCache Linux setup (.tar.gz) resides in the "setup" folder.
+WORKDIR /app # Make sure that the folder ("resources") exist in the same directory as the Dockerfile. # Make sure that "ipbinding.sh" script resides in the "resources" folder. # Make sure that "startup.sh" script resides in the "resources" folder. # Make sure that "installncache.sh" script resides in the "resources" folder. # Make sure that NCache Linux setup (.tar.gz) resides in the "resources" folder.
 It can be downloaded from http://www.alachisoft.com/download-ncache.html. # Copying resources and setups into the work directory of the container.
-COPY resources .
-COPY setup . # Exposing ports used by NCache for communication. # Exposing the port at which Ncache service will listen for the incoming client connection requests.
-EXPOSE 9800 # Exposing the port at which Ncache service will listen for the incoming management connection requests (NCache Web Manager, Monitor and Tools).
-EXPOSE 8250 # Make sure your machine has access to internet for installation of packages. # Installing package procps (Prerequisite of NCache services).
-RUN apt-get update &&\ apt-get install procps -y # Installing NCache Linux setup (.tar.gz). # The parameter "--evalkey" is the install key and is sent to user through e-mail once they download NCache setup.
+COPY resources . # Exposing ports used by NCache for communication.
+EXPOSE 8250 8251 9800 7800-7900 8300-8400 8260 10000-10100 # Make sure your machine has access to internet for installation of packages. # Installing package procps (Prerequisite of NCache services).
+RUN apt-get update &&\ apt-get install procps ed -y # Installing NCache Linux setup (.tar.gz). # The parameter "--evalkey" is the install key and is sent to user through e-mail once they download NCache setup.
 In case if user does not get a key, contact us at http://www.alachisoft.com/company/contact-us.html. # The parameter "--firstname" represents the first name of the user. # The parameter "--lastname" represents the last name of the user. # The parameter "--email" represents the e-mail address of the user. # The parameter "--installpath" represents the path where ncache will be installed.
-If not provided then /opt/ncache will be used. # The parameter "--force" Force create destination directory if provided directory does not exist. # The parameter "--password" represents the password for user ncache. # The parameter "--installmode" represents the NCache installation mode and has the following values: # Enterprise Server Install mode = "0" # Enterprise Remote Client Install mode = "3" RUN chmod +x installncache.sh &&\ ./installncache.sh --installmode "0" --firstname "John" --lastname "Smith" --email "email@example.com" --installpath "/opt" --force --password "xxxxxxxx" # Currently, the IP during NCache installation is stored in the configuration files and it can not be made static at that point. # However, the IP can be made static once the container is started. # The startup script calls ipbinding.sh which replaces the IP with the actual IP assigned to the container on the first time the container is started. # Furthermore the startup.sh script starts ncached daemon service. # Making startup.sh executable.
-RUN chmod +x /app/startup.sh # Run activate.sh in /opt/ncache/bin/activate to activate licensing online using the license key obtained from firstname.lastname@example.org.
+If not provided then /opt/ncache will be used. # The parameter "--force" Force create destination directory if provided directory does not exist. # The parameter "--password" represents the password for user ncache. # The parameter "--installmode" represents the NCache installation mode and has the following values: # Enterprise Server Install mode = "0" # Enterprise Remote Client Install mode = "3" RUN chmod -R 775 /app &&\ ./installncache.sh --firstname "John" --lastname "Smith" --email "email@example.com" --company "Alachisoft" --evalkey "xxxxxxxx" --installpath /opt --force --password "xxxxxxxx" --installmode 0 # Run activate.sh in /opt/ncache/bin/activate to activate licensing online using the license key obtained from firstname.lastname@example.org.
 You can also manually activate the licensing by specifying the "/m" switch. # Pre-requisites for this are Internet connectivity and DNS Resolution.
 RUN /opt/ncache/bin/activation/activate -k XXXXXXXX-XXXXXX-XXXXXXXX -f john -l smith -e email@example.com # Entry point for the container, once all the required configurations have been made.
-ENTRYPOINT /app/startup.sh && bash
+ENTRYPOINT ["/app/startup.sh"]

 Create Images using Customized Dockerfile